 Active travel will provide health benefits and the reduced car trips will reduce CO2 emissions.
-The Economic Case uses the WHO HEAT tool and the DfT Carbon Toolkit to calculate the most significant economic benefits.
+The Economic Case uses the WHO HEAT tool and the DfT Carbon Toolkit to calculate the most significant economic benefits, which have been subsumed into the DfT Active Mode Appraisal Toolkit.
+The latest version available references the May 2014 Databook and clarity has been sought from DfT, although it is assumed that there will be minimal, if any, significance.